Ooma pricing, features, and limitations: Everything to know in 2026

 • Limited desktop app: You can’t make calls with the desktop app unless you upgrade to the Pro plan.

 Ooma might be a match for enterprise companies with desk phones, but for most business owners, it doesn’t keep up with the times.
-Add that sentiment to its high prices and hidden fees, and you’ll see it’s a deal breaker in more ways than one.
+Add that sentiment to its high prices and additional fees, and you’ll see it’s a deal breaker in more ways than one.

 No need to take our word for it, though.